 Brachial plexus injuries are classified according to degree, which are listed below in order of severity:

-- Those injuries that are caused by a stretched nerve in the brachial plexus network occur outside the spinal cord and sometimes recover without medical intervention.
+- Injury caused by a stretched nerve in the brachial plexus network occurs outside the spinal cord and sometimes recovers without medical intervention.

-- Those injuries that are caused by a ruptured nerve in the brachial plexus network occur inside the spinal cord and involve a tear other than where the nerve attaches to the spine.
+- Injury caused by a ruptured nerve in the brachial plexus network occurs inside the spinal cord and involves a tear other than where the nerve attaches to the spine.
 This category of injury often requires surgical repair.

 - Those injuries that are caused by the nerve root being torn from the spinal cord can’t be directly repaired through surgery and, instead, require surgical nerve replacement transfers.